Proggy-and-Techy-for-girls/spoilerowobot/README.md

-# spoilerobot
+# spoilerowobot

-The source code for the Spoiler-o-bot, a Telegram spoiler creation bot
+A Rust rewrite of the [Spoilerobot](https://github.com/39bit/spoilerobot), a Telegram spoiler creation bot.